 We are writing the year 1747, the old Bach is still alive, and his second son is serving as a cembalist at the court of King Frederic of Prussia.
 Frederic was an enlighted monarch, promoting arts and science, and though he did not pay his cembalist very well, he gave him the necessary freedom to compose at will.
 The piano, gradually replacing the harpsichord, was becoming a popular instrument, while organ works were less in demand.
 The young Bach avoided the technically complex style of his father and the playful, pre-Romantic style of his elder brother Friedrich Wilhelm.
 He developed a language of his own: emotional with a certain depth, with equal emphasis on form and substance.
 Music that is pleasingly sentimental without being superficial.

 Joy and translucence

-In 1747, Christian Philipp Emmanuel Bach composed the Keyboard Concerto in D minor (WQ.
+In 1747, Carl Philipp Emmanuel Bach composed the Keyboard Concerto in D minor (WQ.
 22, H. 425), a work like a summer day.
 Light-hearted, translucent, joyful, full of energy and vitality, and while the orchestral parts betray their Baroque origin, the virtuosic pianist parts foreshadow the modern piano concertos that Wolfgang Amadeus Mozart would make popular a few decades later.
 A second version for flute and orchestra exists, but I found no confirmation it was written by Bach, as well as a third arranged for two horns and orchestra.
 I will focus on the harpsichord version, performed by Michael Rische (piano) and the Kammersymphonie Leipzig.